lukso-network/docs/docs/learn/expert-guides/vault/edit-vault-data.md

 # Edit Vault Data

-:::caution
+:::caution Disclaimer

-This article is WIP
+This guide might contain outdated information and will be updated soon.

 :::